Nordita, Stockholm, Sweden

 - future observational missions and planning of their science cases.

-To register, please select "Application" from the menu on the left, and fill in the form.
+To register and apply for support, please select "Application" from the menu on the left, and fill in the form.

 Nordita provides a limited number of rooms in the Stockholm apartment hotel BizApartments free of charge for accepted participants.